Witiko/doctoral-thesis/main.md

     📖{score aggregation}

-    I have also shown that the score aggregation learning-to-rank technique can consistently improve the accuracy compared to individual systems on machine translation tasks.
+    I have also shown that my score aggregation learning-to-rank technique can consistently improve the accuracy compared to individual systems on machine translation evaluation tasks.
 Future work should evaluate score aggregation on math information retrieval.
     See Section \vref{sec:score-aggregation-of-structural-and-semantic-matching-techniques}.

 To make it easy for others to reproduce my work, I have publicly released more